ghiarishi/Distributed-Cloud-Storage-System/README.md

      Run `./kvstore -i 3 -p 2009`

 5. **Start the SMTP Server:**
-   Open a terminal and navigate to `sp24-cis5050-T18/smtp`
+   In a terminal, navigate to `sp24-cis5050-T18/smtp`
    Run `/smtpServer -p 2500`

 6. **Initialize the Frontend Services:**
    - **Load Balancer:**
-     Open a terminal and navigate to `sp24-cis5050-T18/frontend`
+     In a terminal, navigate to `sp24-cis5050-T18/frontend`
      Run `./loadbalancer`
    - **Admin Interface:**
-     Open a terminal and navigate to `sp24-cis5050-T18/frontend`
+     In a terminal, navigate to `sp24-cis5050-T18/frontend`
      Run `./admin`

 ### Final Steps